 Stephanie’s main concerns were accessibility for older residents and keeping her property value steady.
 She didn’t want to reduce the value by removing the detached garage, and she didn’t want to increase the value—and therefore the property taxes— too much.
 She also wanted to include a loft for added storage and a place for younger guests to stay.

-A New Avenue partner architect created a design that would work well for elderly and young guests alike.
+A New Avenue design professional created a design that would work well for elderly and young guests alike.
 It could also be a short-term or long-term residence.